 That’s pretty sad they don’t take returns.

 Now for other products – like the exercise gear, it does appear returns are accepted.
-The company website has an online form where people have to enter their email address and order number.
-I did not see any phone number that people could call.
+The company website has an online form where you have to enter your email address and order number.
+I did not see any phone number you could call.
 Personally, I didn't like that.
 Tom makes a LOT of money.

 He can afford to hire someone to pickup the phone.